grafana/loki/docs/sources/configure/examples.md

 # This is a complete configuration to deploy Loki backed by a s3-compatible API
 # like MinIO for storage.
-# The index will be shipped to the storage via tsdb-shipper.
+# Index files will be written locally at /loki/index and, eventually, will be shipped to the storage via tsdb-shipper.

 auth_enabled: false